Click on any of the topics below to find answers about DIMS. If you can't find the answers you're looking for please contact us.

-An example of providing incidental financial advice is, a licensee recommending that the investor widen the scope of his or her investment authority to allow the purchase of shares in a company, where the existing investment strategy being implemented involved investing in companies similar to that company.
+An example of providing incidental financial advice is; a licensee recommending the investor widen the scope of his or her investment authority to allow the purchase of shares in a company, where the existing investment strategy being implemented involved investing in companies similar to that company.

 Our view is, advice on whether an investor enters into a DIMS is not incidental advice and is subject to the FA Act.

 The annual levy is $2000.
 This is because you are classed as an individual or business who trades financial products or foreign exchange on behalf of other people (class 6(ca))

 As neither the FMA or the Registrar issues an invoice, you must pay your levy when your FSPR annual confirmation is due.
 Please do this by selecting category 6 (ca) when completing your annual FSPR confirmation.

 There is no FA Act personalised DIMS levy.
 This is because AFAs have the personalised DIMS levy included in their annual AFA FSPR confirmation levy.

 Please note, MBIE is currently reviewing the levy amounts and categories.
 Once the review is complete, there will be a new levy category for all DIMS providers which will depend on the providers DIMS retail FUM.

 Does an authorised body have to pay a DIMS provider levy?

 Businesses or individuals named as authorised bodies in a licence condition that only provide a support part of the overall service, do not have to pay the levy.

 Businesses or individuals named as authorised bodies in a licence condition that provide a DIMS, or majority of a DIMS, must pay the levy.